pmarin98/inet_develop/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 Overview
 ~~~~~~~~

-The shaper maintains an amount of credit that changes depending on whether the
+**V orig** The shaper maintains an amount of credit that changes depending on whether the
 interface is currently transmitting or idle.
 Frame transmission is only allowed
 when the credit count is non-negative.
 When frames are transmitted, credit
 decreases with the channel data rate (`send slope`) until the  transmission is